milesb3/AlbumTagger/README.md

 to automatically convert files to mp3 (if necessary) and tag them based on the input .atd file.
 This is done using a custom class defined in AlbumInfo.py that parses .atd files for mp3 metadata.

 ### Dependencies
-This program is functional on my Ubuntu 24.04.2 LTS system, and relies on these dependencies:
+I have successfully used this project on Ubuntu 24.04.4 LTS and Fedora 42, so any modern Linux distrobution should work.
+You will need these dependencies installed:
 - ffmpeg (for converting audio files that do not have extension mp3 to mp3).
 - The eyeD3 python library (for tagging the mp3 files).
 - musicbrainzngs python3 library (used for pulling metadata in get_musicbrainz_metadata.py)

 ### Future plans for this project
-- Add more options to tag_album.py, such as printing the parsed metadata from the .atd file and not printing the ffmpeg output.
+- Rewrite in C++ (see cpp_version directory).
+- Create a function to more quickly or automatically rename files for simpler .atd file usage.
 - Add option to set album cover on a track by track basis.
-- Try rewriting the project in Rust.